AndreGregu/Assessment_example_chap_compatible/TUTORIAL.md

 ```

-In order to run source we have to be in a wsl-terminal
+In order to run source you have to be in a wsl-terminal

-## Pre-requirements
+## 2. Pre-requirements

+There are some dependency pakages that are required in order to run this system:

-- install jsonschema package
+- jsonschema package

-- install pandera package
+- pandera package

+Activate the virtual environment you have created in your project folder and run the following commands:

 ```bash